AlinaWithAFace/CISC-220-Lab-06/README.md

 NodeT * rotateLeft(NodeT *n); // This method does an AVL left rotation, returning the new parent int getDiff(NodeT *n);  // This method gets the difference between the left and the right child.
 ```
 For the AVLTree class, you can write other methods if you want.
-Equally, the helper methods (getMax, getDiff) aren’t necessary, but I liked having them.
+Equally, the helper methods (getMaxHeight, getDiff) aren’t necessary, but I liked having them.

 Linked List Portion:
 ---